varnish/Varnish-Book/varnish_book.rst

    A transaction is a set of log lines that belongs together, e.g. a client request or a backend request.
    The Varnish Transaction IDs (VXIDs) are applied to lots of different kinds of work items.
    A unique VXID is assigned to each type of transaction.
-   You can use the VXID when you view the log through varnishlog.
+   You can use the VXID when you view the log through ``varnishlog``.

    ..
 More about VXID

-   The default is to group the log on VXID, which basically makes ``varnishlog`` act more or less the way it does in Varnish 3.0.
+   The default is to group the log by VXID.
    When viewing a log for a simple cache miss, you can see the backend request, the client request and then the session.
    They are displayed in the order they end.
-   Some people find it a bit counter intuitive that the backend request is logged before the client request, but if you think about it is perfectly natural.
+   Some people find it a bit counter intuitive that the backend request is logged before the client request, but if you think about it makes sense.

    ..
 Transaction reasons